 Target audience: Organisations focused on a fast SaaS rollout.
 A detailed comparison is available in CompanyGPT vs. Langdock.

-Difference to CompanyGPT: CompanyGPT follows a different model – no per-user licence model, deployment in the customer’s own cloud from the first user, plus native MCP and n8n integration and integrated compliance advisory with a specialist lawyer.
+Difference to CompanyGPT: CompanyGPT follows a different model – no per-user licence model, deployment in the customer’s own cloud from the first user, and integrated compliance advisory with a specialist lawyer.
+According to its own information, Langdock also offers MCP integrations and can be connected to n8n via its API; the provider states the exact feature scope.
 Which approach is more economical depends on headcount and usage intensity and should be calculated against each vendor’s current terms.

 Omnifact